Good-Data-Hub/taxonomy4good/README.md

 | `items_to_dict(start_root)`                          | Convert the entire taxonomy to a dictionary (records) starting from start_root              |
 | `taxonomy_to_dict(start_root)`                       | Convert the entire taxonomy to a dictionary (structural hierarchy) starting from start_root |

-## Join the Community
-Join our slack community to start collaborating and exchanging with GOOD DATA HUB team, data scientists and sustainability specialists!